million-views/packages/deepstate/docs/SPEC.md

 - Provides a mechanism for dependency injection, allowing users (or package maintainers) to supply specific implementations of `signal`, `computed`, `untracked`, and `batch`.
 Defaults to `@preact/signals-core`.
-- Accepts an optional `debug` option (`true`, `false`, or a console-like object) to enable internal logging.
+- Introduces an optional `debug` option (`true`, `false`, or a console-like object) to enable internal logging.
 Initializes a `dbi` (debug interface) instance based on this flag, which is then available via closure to internal functions.
 - Configures the escape hatch prefix (default `$`).
 - Determines the execution environment (SSR vs. SPA) and selects the appropriate "safe" primitives (`safeSignal`, `safeComputed`, etc.).